RocketMod/Rocket/.github/ISSUE_TEMPLATE.md

 <!--
      If this is your first issue, please take the time to read this introduction.

-     We use GitHub to track repeatable bugs, and feature requests.
+     We use GitHub to track reproducable bugs, and feature requests.
      Please consult [this guide](https://github.com/RocketMod/Rocket/wiki/Fixing-Issues) to figure a solution for most common problems.
      If you can reproduce the bug in Unturned without RocketMod being installed you may report it directly to the [Unturned developers] (https://github.com/SmartlyDressedGames/Unturned/issues).
 -->